Chapter 11: Health and Safety

 4-H YDP staff, adult volunteers, adult participants and members will adhere to the following requirements during all 4-H activities.

 - There will be two (2) appointed adult volunteers present with members during all 4-H activities.
-"Appointed adult volunteer" means an individual that has been given written confirmation of their formal appointment by the county director.
+"Appointed adult volunteer" means an individual that has completed the 4-H Adult Volunteer Appointment or Re-Appointment process (see Ch.
+6, Volunteer Appointment and Re-Appointment Confirmation).

-- On some occasions it may be impractical to have two (2) appointed adult volunteers present; in these situations there should be one (1) appointed adult volunteer and another adult participant or 4-H YDP staff member, one of which must be at least 21 years of age.
+- There may be occasions when having two (2) appointed adult volunteers present is not possible due to emergencies, an illness or other unforeseeable circumstances; in these situations there should be one (1) appointed adult volunteer and another adult participant or 4-H YDP staff member, one of which must be at least 21 years of age.

 - In general, no one-on-one interactions may occur in private, whether between members, or between adult volunteers and members.
 If personal discussions are necessary, they should be conducted in an area that is in view of other adult volunteers and members.